numirias/paxmod/README.md

 ### I can't install the add-on.

 If Firefox complains that the add-on isn't verified, you probably didn't turn extension signature checks off.
 Also note that turning the checks off has no effect in the standard releases, which is why you need to use Firefox Developer or Nightly.
 (Also, if you used a previous version of Paxmod, make sure you uninstall the [Stylesheet API](https://github.com/numirias/stylesheet-api-experiment) which is not required anymore.)

+### The inline titlebar causes glitches.

+Especially on MacOS, the inline titlebar may not work as expected.
+In that case you need to enable the standard titlebar.
+(Open the burger menu (☰), click *Customize* and check *Title Bar* at the bottom.)
+Also, go to the addon settings and uncheck *Display inline titlebar* and *Display titlebar placeholders*.

 ### The layout looks off.